 No such thing

-No such thing happens monthly since June 2012.
-We occupy a couple of tables in Kabana curry cafe in Manchester’s Northern Quarter, Manchester.
+No such thing has happened monthly since June 2012.
+We occupy a couple of tables in Kabana curry cafe in Manchester’s Northern Quarter.
 The offer is simple: we buy you a curry in exchange for half an hour of conversation.

 To be part of the conversation (either current or future dates) and eat one of Manchester’s finest lunchtime curries send us a mail at email@example.com.
 We’ll mail you back with the slots we have available.

 The conversations are one-to-one, lasting half an hour, between 12 noon and 2:30pm.

 No Such Thing is made possible by the generous support of George Whalley.